Jim Paddon

-James Paddon (19 November 1884 – 5 May 1966) was the second Australian after World War I to win the professional World Sculling Championship.
+James Paddon (19 November 1884 – 5 May 1966) was the second Australian, after World War I, to win the professional World Sculling Championship.
 Before the war, seven other Australians had held the title.

-Paddon was a professional sculler, but unlike many of the earlier Champions, he did not need to rely on sculling income to maintain his lifestyle.
-Instead, he was a successful Evans Head businessman interested in oyster leases, fishing, sub-leasing, farming, and tourism.

 Australian Champion

-Harry Pearce had been the Australian Champion since 1909 and had challenged Ernest Barry for the world title.
+Harry Pearce, champion since 1909, had challenged Ernest Barry for the world title.
 Not long before Pearce’s departure for England, Alf Felton, Charles Towns, and Jim Paddon all challenged Pearce for his Australian Championship.
 The lateness of the challenges was intended to force Pearce to forfeit his domestic title so that the challengers could decide among themselves who should be the new champion.
 Rather than jeopardize his World Title chances Pearce forfeited his title which was then claimed by Felton.
 Felton and Towns raced in January 1913 and Felton won the race by four lengths.
 In a subsequent race held in February 1913 Paddon handsomely beat Felton by two minutes and thus became the Australian Champion; a title he held until 1926.
 See Also Australian Sculling Championship.